 Because the skin around the eyes are so delicate, it will naturally start to swell after surgery, and you won’t be able to see your results immediately.
 As the swelling subsides, you should begin to notice less sagging skin or improved vision that makes your eyes look more defined, youthful and alert.

 It may take several weeks for you to see the full results of eyelid surgery, but you will continue to visit your physician during this recovery time to make sure your incisions are healing properly.
 If you are experiencing side effects like bruising, itching or dry eyes, your physician can suggest how you can alleviate discomfort and may provide pain medication.

 During your recovery period, we recommend protecting your eyes from the sun and refraining from handling your bandages or stitches until your physician removes them.
 Following your post-operative instructions is key to avoiding improper healing and reducing chances of infection.

 About Cosmetic Surgeons of Michigan, PC

-Collectively, board certified cosmetic surgeons Dr. Goffas and Dr. Bill have served patients in the metro Detroit area for over 20 years.
-They would be happy to discuss questions you may have about eyelid surgery (blepharoplasty) and to help you decide if Cosmetic Surgeons of Michigan, PC is the right fit for you.
-To schedule a personal consultation with Dr. Goffas or Dr. Bill, contact us online or call (586) 773-6900.
+Board certified cosmetic surgeon Dr. Goffas has served patients in the metro Detroit area for over 15 years.
+He would be happy to discuss questions you may have about eyelid surgery (blepharoplasty) and to help you decide if Cosmetic Surgeons of Michigan, PC is the right fit for you.
+To schedule a personal consultation with Dr. Goffas, contact us online or call (586) 773-6900.

 You can find out more about eyelid surgery by contacting Cosmetic Surgeons of Michigan, PC and scheduling a consultation with our physicians.
 Call us today at 586-773-6900 to find out whether blepharoplasty is right for you.